MyadaRoshdi/P5/writeup.md

 Then I chose the best which was 'YCrCb'.

-After, I started runing my so far Algorithm on the 6-test images, using fixed size sliding window, but the results had some false-positives as shown below:
+After, I started runing my so far Algorithm on the 6-test images, using fixed size sliding window, The result was very good as shown in the below image, but when I ran on the project Video,  bounding boxes sizes were not changing from frame to anothe in a nice way :

+![alt text][image17]

+So, I decided to go for multiple size window., as shown in the following images:

+![alt text][image6]

+![alt text][image7]

+![alt text][image8]

-![alt text][image5]
+![alt text][image12]

+Then, the best of my trials could be found in the modified_sliding_windows(), The code for it is contained in in lines #846 through #874 of the file called `Vehicle_Detection.py`.

+**NOTE:** In the code, you will notice I also trimmed the image from the left side, I didn this step to decrease the number of sliding windows, as my pipeline was taking almost 2-hrs to run.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+The code for the final pipeline is contained in in lines #1168 through #1163 of the file called `Vehicle_Detection.py`.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on two scales using YCrCb 3-channel HOG featuresin the feature vector, Cut only the region of interest from the image(which made feature extraction and prediction faster) and decreasng # of sliding windows/frame, this part is done in th function call of modified_sliding_window() step.

+Then, From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions, The code for this part is done by calling the add_heat() and apply_threshold(). is contained in in lines #941 through #964 of the file called `Vehicle_Detection.py`..
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.

+### Here are six test images  and their corresponding heatmaps:

+![alt text][image13]

+![alt text][image14]

+![alt text][image15]

+![alt text][image19]

+![alt text][image20]

+![alt text][image21]

+### Here the resulting bounding boxes are drawn for the same heat maps detected above:

-![alt text][image4]
+![alt text][image16]

 ---

 ### Video Implementation